25th Premier's Awards for Health and Medical Research

 - Public Health Researcher

-One overall Premier's Award for Health and Medical Research Excellence will be chosen from the winners of the five category awards.
+One overall Premier's Award for Health and Medical Research Excellence recipient will be chosen from the recipients of the five category awards.
+The category awards recipients receive $5,000 each and the Premier's Award for Health and Medical Research Excellence recipient receives $15,000.

 About the awards

-The Awards are a joint initiative of the Victorian Government and the Australian Society for Medical Research.
+The Victorian Premier's Awards for Health and Medical Research launched in 1995 and is a joint initiative of the Victorian Government and the Australian Society for Medical Research (ASMR).

 The Healthier Lives, Stronger Economy: Victoria's Health and Medical Research Strategy 2016-2020 outlines our key priorities over four years to support new and evolving fields of world class medical research.